sophongo/sophdoc/docs/en/admin/insight/quickstart/install/knownissues.md

 MutationConfiguration.
 However, since `helm uninstall` has uninstalled `MutationConfiguration`, it results in a null value.

-Therefore, please manually delete the corresponding `secret` using one of the following methods:
+Therefore, please manually delete the proper `secret` using one of the following methods:

 - **Delete via command line**: Log in to the console of the target cluster and run the following command: